yzen/tagin-firefox/README.md

-This is the tagin add-on.
-It contains:
+#### This is a tagin add-on.

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+It allows the user to tag and to display the tags of the wifi environments.